 Steroid injection side-effects

-Side-effects are very unlikely but occasionally people notice a flare-up of pain in the injected area within the first 24 hours after the injection.
+Side-effects of steroid injections are very unlikely but occasionally people notice a flare-up of pain in the injected area within the first 24 hours after the injection.
 This usually settles on its own within a couple of days but taking simple painkillers like paracetamol will help.

 Other steroid-related side-effects are rare but may include: